Helping you retire earlier, travel farther, and live more fully with smart money, budget cruising, healthcare abroad, and YouTube income.

 The average cruise passenger spends a few hundred dollars per day including fare and onboard costs, but frugal retirees can pay much less by choosing carefully.

 People who live mostly on cruise ships report a wide range of annual costs depending on ship type, cabin choice, and onboard habits.
-Some public breakdowns show retirees spending in the ballpark of mid‑five figures per year by stacking affordable cruises and managing extras.

 What you’re really buying is a bundle: housing, food, entertainment, housekeeping, and a constantly changing view.